hinsonan/hinsonan.github.io/_posts/2025-11-18-gpu-programming-in-python-part-2.md

 # Gaussian Blur with CUDA Python

-Our goal will be to perform a gaussian using cuda bindings and cuda core.
+Our goal will be to perform a gaussian blur using cuda bindings and cuda core.

 ## Going Low Level with CUDA Bindings